dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

 ## Test scenario

+- With useTransition
   - Level 1
-  - test 1: updated properly with transition
+    - 1: No tearing finally on update
+    - 2: No tearing finally on mount
   - Level 2
-  - test 2: no tearing with transition
-  - test 5: updated properly with auto increment (EXPERIMENTAL)
-  - test 6: no tearing with auto increment (EXPERIMENTAL)
+    - 3: No tearing temporarily on update (13119 ms)
+    - 4: No tearing temporarily on mount (6879 ms)
   - Level 3
-  - test 3: ability to interrupt render
+    - 5: Can interrupt render (time slicing) (8089 ms)
-  - test 4: proper branching with transition
+    - 6: Can branch state (wip state) (7719 ms)

 ## Results